CLASS OF 2018 GRADUATION *Commencement Information*

 May 31, 2018 – Periods 0 and 1

-Commencement practice will be held on Thursday, May 30, 2018 in the CHS Gymnasium after semester tests are completed, at approximately 9:30 am.
+Commencement practice will be held on Thursday, May 31, 2018 at the PE Center after semester tests are completed, at approximately 9:30 am.
 If a senior does not attend practice he/she will not be allowed to participate in the Graduation Ceremony.

 Students who participate in the graduation practice and ceremony are expected to abide by the following guidelines:

-As you enter the CHS Gym, you will be given a walk list, find your name and take a seat according to the list.
+As you enter the PE Center, you will be given a walk list, find your name and take a seat according to the list.

 Remain seated and quiet until Mr. Zanto is finished with announcements.